-To assist the developer, the printer has a listing of the operating parameters, a Printer Configuration Label.
-It can be accessed by using the printer's Feed button and the Printing a Test (Printer Configuration) Label on page 23.
-The Zebra Setup Utility and the ZebraDesigner Windows driver also print this label and other printer status labels to help you manage your printer.
+The printer can be made to output a Printer Configuration Label which lists operating parameters and settings.
+See Printing a Test (Printer Configuration) Label on page 22.
+You can also use Zebra Setup Utilities and ZebraDesigner Windows driver to print this label and other printer status labels that will help you manage your printer.